kristithrasher/-Credit_Rish_Analysis/README.md

 Here are the results from each algorithm and explanation of each algorithm I used and why.
 * OVERSAMPLING
-	* Naïve Random algorithm:
+	* Naïve Random algorithm: (Balanced Accuracy Score of 64%, Precision score of .01 for high risk and F1 score of .02 for high risk loan status)

 ![Naive](https://user-images.githubusercontent.com/94208810/158230373-c0d4151f-5dcc-4deb-85d7-b70ef9301535.png)

-	* Smote algorithm creates a sample from the minority class.
+	* Smote algorithm creates a sample from the minority class: (Balanced Accuracy Score of 64%, Precision score of .01 for high risk and F1 score of .02 for high risk loan status)

 ![Smote](https://user-images.githubusercontent.com/94208810/158230405-e4dbd1ff-4e99-4308-8a1c-499127faeb37.png)

 * UNDERSAMPLING
-  	* Cluster Centroids
+  	* Cluster Centroids: (Balanced Accuracy Score of 64%, Precision score of .01 for high risk and F1 score of .01 for high risk loan status)

   ![ClusterCentroids](https://user-images.githubusercontent.com/94208810/158230427-b38cee4c-49e8-4ba0-90dd-33890554ebb1.png)

  * Combination (Over and Under)

- 	* SMOTEENN
+ 	* SMOTEENN: ( (Balanced Accuracy Score of 51%, Precision score of .01 for high risk and F1 score of .02 for high risk loan status)

  ![SMOTEEN](https://user-images.githubusercontent.com/94208810/158230460-ea169493-a5a8-4e79-a4e3-95a0ff230bbd.png)